-The following sequence of events describes what happens when a write request is made to the source volume of a synchronous mirror.
+The following sequence of events describes what happens when a write request is made to the source volume of an asynchronous mirror.

 - 1. Persistent bitmap file on the source system is updated. - 2.
 Source system adds a copy of the write to the mirror Write Queue. - 3.
 Source system executes the write request to its source volume and returns to the caller. - 4.
 Writes that are in the queue are sent to the target system.
 The target system executes the write request on its target volume and then sends the status of the write back to the primary. - 5.
-Should an error occur during network transmission or while the target system executes its target volume write, the write process on the secondary is terminated.
-The state of the mirror then changes from Mirroring to Paused.
+If the mirror's write queue reaches a configured limit (WriteQueueHighWater or WriteQueueByteLimit reached), the mirror's "BlockWritesOnLimitReached"